TravLord/CMS_CodeSummary/README.md

 -  For this I updated the controller to take in and store images to the database.
 All of these results were then displayed on the index page.
 -  This required storing the image as a byte[] in the database by adding additonal logic to create method.
 -  Within the create method I utilized HttpPostedFileBase class to take in the user file as a parameter from the create form and used the binary reader class to produce a byte[] for storage to database.
--  For display on the index page the byte[] then had to be converted into a 64base string and combined in the img tag.
-Index to display results (below without styling)
+-  For display on the index page the byte[] then had to be converted into a 64base string and combined with the image HTML tag.
+Below is Index displaying the results without styling.
 -
 ![LiveProjectIndexBefore](https://user-images.githubusercontent.com/92835555/169738524-19cdc478-6e8a-4f5c-a6d1-55efb7a4ace6.PNG)